Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-To circumvent such challenges, Izumi \etal~\cite{DBLP:conf/sirocco/Izumi15} proposed the design criteria for loosely-self-stabilizing systems, which relaxes Dijkstra's criteria by requiring that, starting from any system state, the system (i) reaches a legal execution within a relatively short period, and (ii) remains in the set of legal for a relatively long period.
-The definition of loosely-self-stabilizing systems by Izumi \etal considers the task of leader election, which any system state may, or may not, satisfy.
+To circumvent such challenges, Sudo \etal~\cite{DBLP:journals/tcs/SudoNYOKM12} proposed the design criteria for loosely-self-stabilizing systems, which relaxes Dijkstra's criteria by requiring that, starting from any system state, the system (i) reaches a legal execution within a relatively short period, and (ii) remains in the set of legal for a relatively long period.
+The definition of loosely-self-stabilizing systems by Sudo \etal considers the task of leader election, which any system state may, or may not, satisfy.
 This paper focuses on an operation-based task that has both safety and liveness requirements.
 Only at the end of the task execution, can one observe whether the safety requirements were satisfied.
-Thus, Definition~\ref{def:practSelf} presents a variation of Izumi \etal's definition that is operation-based and requires criterion (i) to hold within a finite time rather than within `a short period'.
+Thus, Definition~\ref{def:practSelf} presents a variation of Sudo \etal's definition that is operation-based and requires criterion (i) to hold within a finite time rather than within `a short period'.

 To that end, Definition~\ref{def:operation} says what it means for a system $\cS$ that implements operation $\mathsf{op}()$ to satisfy task $T_{\mathsf{op}()}$'s safety requirements with a probability $p_\cS$.
 Definition~\ref{def:operation} uses the term correct invocation of operation $\mathsf{op}()$.
-Recall that Section~\ref{sec:spec}, defines what a correct invocation of binary consensus is, \ie it is required that all correct processors invoke the $\mathsf{propose}()$ operation exactly once during any execution that is in $LE_{\text{binCon}}$.
+Recall that in Section~\ref{sec:spec} we define what a correct invocation of binary consensus is, \ie it is required that all correct nodes invoke the $\mathsf{propose}()$ operation exactly once during any execution that is in $LE_{\text{binCon}}$.